-The law was copied from an Alabama law designed to keep workers by putting them in debt and threatening them with jail if they didn’t work it off.
+Maine lawmakers copied from an Alabama law designed to tie workers to their employers .
+They employers put them into debt and the government put them in jail if they didn’t work it off.

 The work was hard and dangerous, even deadly.
 It required men to spend the long winter in the northern Maine woods.

-Historian Charles Scontras concluded 342 men went to jail after they were tricked into accepting lumber work they couldn’t do.
-Or they were loaned train fare and dumped miles from the camps.
-Or they were given credit to buy necessities like boots and clothing at the company store.
+Historian Charles Scontras concluded 342 men went to jail after employers tricked them into accepting lumber work they couldn’t do.
+Or employment brokers loaned train fare and dumped miles from the camps.
+Or the company store gave them credit to buy overpriced boots and clothes and other necessities.